Boom-Thep/Churn-Analysis-Identify-Risk-And-Form-Retention-Strategies/README.md

   - Low-Value customers churn the fastest, with rates of 32.93% (36-50) and 29.17% (20-35), reflecting price sensitivity and service dissatisfaction despite lower churn counts (55 and 42).
   - Retention efforts should prioritize Medium-Value customers to stabilize revenue and High-Value customers to minimize financial loss.

+- **Under 20:**
+  - Segment has the lowest churn rates across all CLTV segments, with High-Value at 11.76%, Medium-Value at 13.95%, and Low-Value at 28.57%.
+  - The absolute churn count is minimal, with only 4 High-Value, 12 Medium-Value, and 2 Low-Value customers lost.
+  - This suggests that while churn is not a major concern in this group, their small customer base limits overall financial impact.
+Retention efforts for this segment should focus on customer acquisition rather than churn reduction, emphasizing incentives to attract young, long-term subscribers.

 ![image](https://github.com/user-attachments/assets/7611e318-4ce6-42cf-9fc3-2b3521568cb5)